Kjell Anderson – LMN Architects

 Alejandra Menchaca – Thornton Tomasetti

-Alejandra is a sustainability consultant at Thorton Tomasetti, where she leverages her background in mechanical engineering and building science to provide project teams with advanced sustainable design knowledge as well as energy modeling and occupant comfort expertise.
-She leads the firm’s research efforts, which are aimed at gaining a deeper understanding of the impact unique technologies and design strategies have on a building’s performance.
-Alejandra is a voting member of ASHRAE Standard Project Committee 62, a member of the USGBC Environmental Quality Technical Advisory Group, and a Technical Committee member of the IBPSA Boston Chapter.
-She holds a Ph.D. in Mechanical Engineering from MIT with focus on Building Technologies, and is a lecturer at the Harvard GSD.
+Alejandra is a sustainability consultant at Thornton Tomasetti, where she leverages her background in mechanical engineering and building science to provide project teams with advanced sustainable design knowledge as well as energy modeling and occupant comfort expertise.
+She co-leads the firm’s early design analytics work, aimed at asking the right performance questions early enough into the design.
+Alejandra is a co-founder of StaSIO, an active member of ASHRAE, and served five years in the USGBC Environmental Quality Technical Advisory Group.
+She holds a Ph.D. in Mechanical Engineering from MIT, and has lectured at the Harvard GSD and MIT.

 Michael Sawford– EDSL USA, Inc.